MetaRPC/CSharpMT5/docs/Market_Data/Close-all.md

 Closes **all open positions** on the current MT5 account in one go.
 Useful for emergency flattening, end-of-session cleanup, or switching strategies.

-> *If your implementation supports filters (e.g., by symbol/side/magic), use them to limit what gets closed.
-Otherwise it closes **everything** that’s open.*

 ---

 ## Input Parameters ⬇️